eltharynd/cCarbn/README.md

 Althought a GUI Dashboard will eventually come, the coolest functionality will always have to be coded ad-hoc so at least some software development skills are necessary.

+## ROADMAP

+- After the main project is ready and user friendly I will also develop an elgato Stream Deck plugin for it.
+- After that's done I will build a one-click cloud installator for non-developers to use this as well, or at least the basic functionalities

 ## GETTING STARTED

 ### Prerequisites